ottotakkinen/song-quality-analyser/README.md

 # Audio File Quality Analyser

 Audio File Quality Analyser is a simple website to determine whether an audio file is suitable for use.
-Analysis is done client side which means the website also works in offline mode (in the future).
+Analysis is done client side which means that the website also works in offline mode (in the future).

 This is a hobby project for me to check my audio files before adding them to my DJ library.